-Services that are covered for you What you must pay when you get these services Physician/Practitioner services, including doctor's office visits (continued) Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: ° You're not a new patient and The evaluation isn't related to an office visit in the past 7 days and The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment Consultation your doctor has with other doctors by telephone, internet, or electronic health record if you're not a new patient Second opinion by another network provider prior to surgery Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) Prior authorization may be required from our plan for certain specialist services.
+Services that are covered for you What you must pay when you get these services Physician/Practitioner services, including doctor's office visits (Continued) Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: ° You're not a new patient and ° The evaluation isn't related to an office visit in the past 7 days and The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment Consultation your doctor has with other doctors by telephone, Internet, or electronic health record if you're not a new patient Second opinion by another network prior to surgery Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) Prior authorization may be required from our plan for certain specialist services.
 Referral may be required from your network provider for certain specialist services.
-Podiatry services \$30 copayment for each visit.
-Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs Prior authorization may be required from our plan.
+Podiatry services \$10 copayment for Covered services include: each visit.
+Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs Prior authorization may be required from our plan.
 Referral may be required from your network provider.

-Services that are covered for you What you must pay when you get these services Prostate cancer screening exams For men age 50 and older, covered services include the following - once every 12 months: Digital rectal exam Prostate Specific Antigen (PSA) test Prior authorization may be required from our plan.
+Services that are covered for you What you must pay when you get these services Prostate cancer screening exams For men age 50 and older, covered services include the following - once every 12 months: There is no coinsurance, copayment, or deductible for an annual PSA test.
+Digital rectal exam Prostate Specific Antigen (PSA) test Prior authorization may be required from our plan.
 Referral may be required from your network provider.
-There is no coinsurance, copayment, or deductible for an annual PSA test.
-Digital rectal exam: \$0 copayment Digital rectal exam unrelated to annual prostate screening: 15% coinsurance Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
+Prosthetic devices and related supplies Prosthetic devices: Devices (other than dental) that replace all or part of a body part or function.
 These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
-Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.
-Prior authorization may be required from our plan.
-Prosthetic devices: 15% of cost Related medical supplies: 15% of cost Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and a referral for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
-Prior authorization may be required from our plan.
-Referral may be required from your network provider. \$20 copayment for each specialist office visit.
+Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail. \$0 Related medical supplies: \$0 Prior authorization may be required from our plan.
+Pulmonary rehabilitation servicesComprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and a referral for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.Prior authorization may be required from our plan.
+Referral may be required from your network provider. \$10 copayment for each specialist office visit.